pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

 * `destination` is the IPv4 Address of the CoAp Server where this CoAp Client Session has joined.
 * `port` is the port of the CoAp Server where this CoAp Client Session has joined.
 If not set, the default CoAp UDP port 5683 is used.
-* `protocol` is the protocol to use to communicate with the CoAp Server where this CoAp Client Session has joined.
-If not set the protocol UDP is used.
-Currently no other protocols than UDP is supported.
+* `protocol` is the protocol to be used to communicate with the CoAp Server where this CoAp Client Session has joined.
+This value can be: `Coap.PROTOCOL_UDP`,`Coap.PROTOCOL_DTLS`, if not set the protocol UDP is used.

 #### Coap.get_client_sessions()